Kyt00n/Kyt00n/README.md

   * Gained hands-on experience working with React and TypeScript during my internship days.
 * 🌱 Passion Projects:
   * In my free time, I explore the inner workings of computer graphics and low-level programming.
 My current projects (and one of my favourites so far) is a raytracing engine, written from scratch in C# following Clean Architecture principles, showcasing my interest in graphics programming and the math behind it.
+  * I'm attemting to get familiar with Rust during this years Advent of Code.

 ### Technologies I Work With
 #### Programming Languages